Donald C. Ainslie

 Donald C. Ainslie is a Canadian philosopher and Professor of Philosophy at the University of Toronto.

 He is known for his works on early modern philosophy and bioethics.

-Ainslie served as Principal of University College, Toronto between 2011 and 2020.
+Ainslie served as the 16th principal of University College, Toronto between 2011 and 2019.

 He is a winner of the Journal of the History of Philosophy prize in 2016 for his book Hume’s True Scepticism.